frictionlessdata/frictionless-py/docs/describing-data.md

 - information about CSV Dialect helping software understand how to read it
 - checksum information as though hash, bytes, and rows

 But the most important difference is that resource metadata contains the `path` property.
-It conceptually distinct Data Resource specification from Table Schema specification because while a Table Schema descriptor can describe a class of data files, a Data Resource descriptor describes the only one exact data file, `data/country-2.csv` in our case.
+Presence of `path` conceptually distiguishes a Data Resource specification from a Table Schema specification.
+While a Table Schema descriptor can describe a class of data files, a Data Resource descriptor describes only one exact data file, `data/country-2.csv` in our case.

 Using programming terminology we could say that:
 - Table Schema descriptor is abstract (for a class of files)